About our Board

 When a close family member became affected by mental illness, Eve witnessed first-hand the facilities, treatment, system support and various institutions that some people affected by mental illness endure in the mental health care system.

-Alex is a Programme Manager working for a large retailer and has extensive experience of delivering change impacting large numbers of customers/employees, developing strategy, and managing stakeholder communications.
+Alex is a Programme Manager working for a large retailer and has extensive experience delivering change impacting large numbers of customers/employees, developing strategy and managing stakeholder communications.
 He cares about developing the skills of others and putting individuals at the heart of decision-making.

 Outside of work, Alex is an approved foster carer/adopter.
-Through this role and family he has gained experience of both the children and adult social care sector, as well as the NHS.
+Through this role and his family's own experiences, he has experience of both the children and adult social care sector, as well as the NHS.
 He is also a volunteer leader in a local scout group.

-Alex is passionate about ensuring that service users are at the heart of decision-making and that the experiences of users of the diverse/lesser known services across health & social care are heard.
+Alex is passionate about ensuring that service users are at the heart of decision-making and that the experiences of users of the diverse/lesser known services across health and social care are heard.

 Brenda is a retired teacher who has worked in both mainstream and special education.
 She has also worked laterally as a Senior Manager providing support and advice to mainstream schools working with children with learning difficulties and on the autistic spectrum.